New Date: April 22, 2023!

+Calling all deigns students!
 GFF is hosting a FREE Portfolio Workshop to assist students in navigating the conceptual and practical aspects of portfolio design and assembly.
 The workshop will expose students to a range of strategies for portfolio organization, content preparation, and page layout.
-The workshop, hosted virtually, will take place on March 9th, 2023.
-Both events will have games, tips and tricks, and small groups for students to have an interactive experience.
+The workshop will take place on April 22, 2023.
+This event will have games, tips and tricks, and small groups for students to have an interactive experience.

 Spots are limited, so if you would like to participate, please fill out the contact form below to reserve your spot.
 Feel free to share information about this event with other students!
 More information to come later this year.

 Members of our GFF team will be lead the event.
 Our experience as designers and leaders of our recruiting process will play a huge part in helping students to put their best foot forward as they design their portfolios.

 “A portfolio is a way to introduce yourself, bring your personality into it!”

 “Portfolios are more than a pretty book; they communicate to others who you are!”